This article is part of the “Valentine’s Day” series. Click here to learn more.

 2. A Picnic

 For something a little more casual than a dinner out on the town, consider having a cozy outdoor picnic (weather permitting).
-Consider finding a location where you can watch the sunset together.
+Consider finding a location where you can set your picnic blanket and watch the sunset together.
 Maybe pack a few of your favorite snacks, a dessert, and also a bottle of wine with glasses.
 Then roll out a thick blanket to lounge on, where the two of you can talk until the sun goes down.

 3. A Classic Dinner Date